seppenen/Pipeline_IAC/README.md

 ### Sonarqube requirements:

 Configure property sonar.projectKey to pom.xml.
-The value "new_project" is hardcoded value to Terraform scripts.
-Do not change this value.
+The Sonar project name, "new_project," is a hardcoded value that enables automatic registration of the project in the SQ server via the Terraform sq_config module.
+It is important not to change this value.

+#### Example
 ```bash
 <sonar.version>3.7.0.1746</sonar.version>
 <sonar.projectKey>new_project</sonar.projectKey>
 ```
-#Installation
+# Installation

 Configure following env variables:
 ```bash